2019 Human Rights Teen Symposium Unity Day Concert

 For more information check out the separate page for this event.

-March 26-30 – Around the World Multicultural Spring Break Camp
+Thursday, March 29 – Around the World Multicultural Day

 10 a.m.—12:30 p.m.

 Is your kiddo ready to travel the world and learn about different cultures?
-If so, then this is the camp for them.
-Come and join our tour guides on an adventure where each day we visit a different region of the world.
-Campers enjoy crafts, sports, games, and outdoor play while exploring culture, music, arts, language, food, and other activities from around the world.
-Every day campers will take something home from a new country!
+If so, then this is the event for them.
+Come and join guides on an adventure where we explore cultures from around the world!
+Children will enjoy crafts, sports, games, and outdoor play while exploring culture, music, arts, language, food, and other activities from around the world.
+They will take something home from a new country!
 It is sure to be loads of fun!
 Your friends will all want to join you on this adventure.
-Call to reserve your child’s passport now.
+Call to reserve your child’s spot now.
 208-292-2359.

 Youth Advocates for Human Rights Camp